 COLORADO ELECTORAL COLLEGE

-DENVER — Following Donald Trump’s 2016 victory over an opponent who won 3 million more votes, Colorado’s Democrat-controlled Legislature is fast-tracking legislation to join other states in picking the president based on the national popular vote.
+DENVER — Colorado’s Democrat-controlled Legislature approved a bill Thursday calling for the state to join others in casting their presidential electoral votes for the winner of the national popular vote.
 By James Anderson.
-SENT: 620 words.
+SENT: 590 words.
 With AP photos.

 PHOENIX — Arizona lawmakers are looking at expanding exemptions from children’s vaccine requirements as public health officials in the Pacific Northwest try to contain a measles outbreak that has sickened dozens of people who were not inoculated.
 By Johnathan J. Cooper.
 SENT: 700 words.

 SPOKANE, Wash. _ No. 2 Gonzaga hosts Pepperdine on Thursday.
 By Nicholas K. Geranios.
 Upcoming: 600 words by 8 p.m.
 PST.
 Photos